Shaheed Davis

-Shaheed Davis (born February 14, 1994) is an American professional basketball player for Anorthosis Ammohostou of the Cyprus Basketball Division A. He graduated from the University of Central Florida, where he played for the UCF Knights men's basketball team from 2014 to 2016.
+Shaheed Davis (born February 14, 1994) is an American professional basketball player for Shabab Al Ahli of the UAE National Basketball League.
+He graduated from the University of Central Florida, where he played for the UCF Knights men's basketball team from 2014 to 2016.

 Professional career

 After graduating from UCF Knights in 2016, on July 28, 2016, he signed with Sheffield Sharks.

 On 24 February 2017, Davis agreed terms with Academic Plovdiv.

 On 20 August 2017, he signed with Macedonian basketball club Feni Industries.
 In 4 games for Feni Industries, he averaged 27.8 points and 12.3 rebounds.

 On November 2, 2017, he signed with Cherkaski Mavpy.

 On January 26, 2018 he was awarded the Ukrainian Superleage All Star MVP award after scoring 34 points, 8 rebounds, 6 assists and 4 steals.

 On June 13, 2018, Davis signed with the Italian basketball club Pallacanestro Cantù of the LBA.

+On August 15, 2019, Davis signed with Fukushima Firebonds of the B.League.
+On May 29, 2020, he re-signed with Fukushima Firebonds.
+On January 6, 2021, his contract was terminated.
+On January 22, he signed a short-term contract with Kumamoto Volters of the B.League.
+On March 12, his contract was extended until the end of the season.

-In 2021, Davis joined Hapoel Eilat of the Israeli League.
+In October 2021, Davis joined Hapoel Eilat of the Israeli Basketball Premier League.